top of page

 Integrating Sectorial Sentiment

-As we've just seen, compiled consensus on individual stocks are the main building block of our methodology.
-However, another metric plays a critical role in consensus computation: the general sentiment regarding a complete sector or industry.
+Although compiled consensus on individual stocks are the main building block of our methodology, another metric plays a critical role in consensus computation: the general sentiment regarding a complete sector (or industry).

-As you know, sectors are used to categorise companies based on the type of business they operate.
-Think about Industry, Telecom, Technology, Healthcare, raw material, etc...
+Economic sectors are used to categorise companies based on the type of business they operate.
+Think about Industrials, telecom, technology, Healthcare, raw materials, etc.

-• Defensives activities (like consummer staples, utilities and health care) tend to offer predictable performance in all economic conditions, mainly because they offer products and services that are necessary.
+• Defensives activities (like consummer staples, utilities, health care etc...) tend to offer predictable performance in all economic conditions, mainly because they offer products and services that are necessities.

-• Cyclicals industries, on the other hand, include activities that tend to be dependant on the general economic context and growth (electronics, materials, Luxury or real estate)
+• Cyclicals industries, on the other hand, include activities that tend to be dependant on economic growth and the general state of the economy.
+Those includes electronics, raw materials, Luxury, financials or real estate.

-Markets tend to cycle between those two poles following the fluctutation of the underlying economy, a movement called sectorial rotation.
+Markets tend to cycle between those two opposites poles following the fluctutation of the underlying economy, a movement called sectorial rotation.
+Those cycles clearly show in sectorial sentiment indexes, which track opinions and demand focused on markets segments.
+In other words, not only do we compute consensus indicators on individual stocks, but we also compute it for complete industries.

 Step 3: